DrGlaucous/DungeonMaster/Readme.md

 In general everything will be controlled with special `TSC`-like code that sends commands to each of the sub-parts

-Arguments are implemented just like CS-TSC, including OOB access Commands start with a `<` character.
+Arguments are implemented just like CS-TSC, including OOB access.
+Commands start with a `<` character.
 If a `<` is gotten before a command ends, it will be parsed as part of that command.
 Command arguments are split by one wildcard character, but the common convention is with `:`.